Steps to Effective Project Cost Management

 The matrix method

-This method consists of identifying the various project tasks and determining the costs per task.
-By adding up all the costs associated with each task, you obtain the overall cost.
+This method consists of identifying the different tasks of the project and determining costs per task.
+By adding up all the costs associated with each task, you get the overall cost.

 -